Football Squares

 Frequently Asked Questions

-Super Bowl squares are a 10×10 grid where participants pick squares.
+A 10x10 grid where players pick squares.
 Winners match the last digit of each team's score at the end of each quarter.
 Popular for Super Bowl watch parties and office pools.

-A March Madness bracket pool lets participants pick winners for all 63 NCAA Tournament games.
-The leaderboard updates as games complete.
-Custom scoring and tiebreakers supported.
+Players pick winners for all 63 NCAA Tournament games before the tournament starts.
+The leaderboard updates as games complete, with custom scoring and tiebreakers.

 No. Players join as guests with just a name.
-Only the person who creates the board or pool needs an account.
+Only the person creating the board or pool needs an account.

-Can I run both squares and bracket pools?
+Can I run both squares and brackets?
+Yes, from the same account.

 Link copied